AllenLeeyn/atm-management-system/README.md

 [o] Login/Register
 [o] Create a new account
 [o] Check the details of existing accounts
-[ ] Update information of existing accounts
+[o] Checking the details of existing accounts
-[ ] Checking the details of existing accounts
+[o] Update information of existing accounts
 [ ] Remove existing accounts
 [ ] Check list of owned accounts
 [ ] Make transactions